dlanza1/ExDeMon/doc/developers-guide.md

 Externally developed notificators must extend ch.cern.spark.metrics.notificator.Notificator.

-If same data need to be kept, this component can make use of an [Store](#store-for-stateful-components).
+If same data need to be kept, this component can make use of a [Store](#store-for-stateful-components).

 ### Notifications sink